yarden/KappaUtilities/README.md

   * self.agents is a dictionary keyed by agent name with value a dictionary defining the interface of the agent
   * self.adjacency is a dictionary keyed by agent name and listing the agents bound to the key agent
   * self.info is a dictionary keyed by agent name providing additional information used by various utilities.
-  * self.nxbonds is a list of unique tuples: [ (agent1, agent2, {'sites': 'site1-site2'}) ], lexicographically sorted on agent.
-It is used to make a networkx graph for the purpose of visualization.
+  * self.bonds is a list of unique tuples: (agent1, site1), (agent2, site2) lexicographically sorted
+            on agent.
   * bonds are stubs of the form name@site indicating the name of the bound agent and the site anchoring the bond.

 A dictionary has no order by definition, but we can fake an order by iterating through it using an ordered list of its keys.
 This list is the purpose of self.name_list in the code.